mr-page/obisidian/Chem/Acid-alkaline titration.md

 Close the piston (valve for acidic burette, rubber part for alkaline burette) and fill the burette.
 Check if any solution drips from the jet.
 ### 2. Rinse
 First, add distilled water from the top of the burette and let it flow through the jet, repeating several times.

 Then, rinse with titrant in the same manner several times.
 ### 3. purging a burette
 Purging is necessary before titration:
 1. Turn off the valve
-2. Fill the burette to the zero graduation
+2. Fill the burette
 3. Open the valve slightly to let titrant drip through the jet
-4. Close the valve and refill to zero graduation

  Air bubbles in the burette tip will cause measurement errors.

 ## Titrate
-Add about 20mL of titrated solution to a conical flask.
+1. Add about 25.0 $\displaystyle cm^{3}$  of titrated solution to a conical flask.
+2. Add few drops of acid-base indicator
+3. Fill the burette and record the inital reading
+4. Run the titrant into conical flask with ==constant swirling of the conical flask== until solution mixture has sharp colour change.
+5. Record the final reading

 Titration rate should decrease from fast to slow until drop-by-drop.

-Add solution till the colour of solution change sharply [^1], the range of colour change more close to 7.
-Less error.
+### Recording and anaylysing titration result

+Titration 1 is usually regarded as a tiral of the experiment.
+Use for determing the titre( The volume of titrant delivered by the burette ) roughtly

+[^1]:
+The ==tiral or data out of range== will not be used in calculating